mathematicalthinking/encompass/UPGRADE_NOTES.md

 I need to figure out if something needs to be done about this.
 I know that the Component superclasses should be made into services.

 In particular, the ErrorHandling superclass works, but it obscures how errors are accumulated (i.e., handleErrors creates a new property in the component that typically the template accesses).
-There is an error-handling service that handles errors more explicitly, requiring the component to create a getter to access the error variable created.
-Also, components should clean these up when they unmount.
+See earlier notes on the ErrorHandling service.

 ## Cleaning up packages and unused elements